varmox/ygeonline/content/post/k8s-rbac.md

 ## Further Thoughts

-Now you have all the Tools ready, be aware: If you have lots of ClusterRoles and Roles the whole K8s RBAC can get very confusing.
-So GitOps your K8s RBAC!
+GitOps your K8s RBAC!

 - Define a default ClusterRole (for K8s-Cluster-Access)
 - Define a default Role (for K8s-Namespace Access)
-- Use ArgoCD or FluxCD!
+- Use ArgoCD or FluxCD to roll-out your RBAC Config